powshitway/deepseek-review/README.md

 To perform code reviews locally(should works for `macOS`, `Ubuntu`, and `Windows`), you need to install the following tools:

 - [`Nushell`](https://www.nushell.sh/book/installation.html).
 It is recommended to install the latest versions.
+- The latest version of [`awk`](https://github.com/onetrueawk/awk) or [`gawk`](https://www.gnu.org/software/gawk/) is required, with `gawk` being the preferred choice.
-- Once `Nushell` was installed, simply clone this repository to your local machine, navigate to the repository directory, and run `nu cr -h`.
+- Clone this repository to your local machine, navigate to the repository directory, and run `nu cr -h`.
 You should see an output similar to the following:

 ```console
 Use DeepSeek AI to review code changes locally or in GitHub Actions